 Artist’s Statement

 Through my artwork, I seek to reconcile my relationship with the disparate places I call home: Serbia, from which I left as a young adult, and Canada, where I now reside.
+My paintings forge artistic connections between old and new cultural narratives through storytelling.

-The Eternal Domicile and Halcyon Days collections of paintings forge artistic connections between old and new cultural narratives through storytelling.
 My visual language explores the intersection of abstract expressionism and contemporary constructivism, characterized by evocative textures and collage-like compositions.
 The themes combine nostalgia for the naivety of Yugoslav utopia with present concerns of Western Canada, its complicated history, and endangered future.

-Despite my cultural ambiguity, I am keenly aware of my positionality in Canada as an immigrant/settler.
-I empathically and respectfully navigate this land while seeking the language to state that even when one does not belong to any one place, one still belongs in the world.
 As I interweave the known with the unknown and the imagined, whether Serbian, Canadian, or multicultural, my curiosity about the aesthetics of this visual process continues to grow.

 The Eternal Domicile (2022-2024) series of abstract paintings, titled after the iconic poetry verses by the Serbian poet Desanka Maksimović, uses the metaphor of fragmentation to convey the internal conflict stemming from the loss of connection with one's original homeland and rebuilding a life in a new place.